 - Allow to cool…then eat!

 A word on sawdust: this makes a big difference to the taste of the smoked food.
 Avoid pine sawdust, or sawdust contaminated with paint or preservatives.
-It is worth paying for smoke dust – only £2 or £3 – it will last for many smokings and you can get oak, hickory, maple or other flavoured sawdust that would be difficult to find from any other source.
+It is worth paying for smoke dust – only a few pounds – it will last for many smokings and you can get oak, hickory, maple or other flavoured sawdust that would be difficult to find from any other source.
 You can buy sawdust for smoking from a tackle shop that stocks smokers, or specialist barbeque shops.